onefanwu/onefanwu.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am currently a PhD student at [ZJU Database and Data Intelligence Lab](https://dilab-zju.github.io/) advised by Prof. [Lidan Shou](https://scholar.google.com/citations?user=0OlITuIAAAAJ).
-I also work closely with [Dawei Jiang](https://scholar.google.com/citations?user=Y2MvjeMAAAAJ) and Ke Chen.
+I am currently a PhD student at the [Database and Data Intelligence Lab](https://dilab-zju.github.io/) of Zhejiang University, where I was advised by Prof. [Lidan Shou](https://scholar.google.com/citations?user=0OlITuIAAAAJ).
+I also worked closely with [Dawei Jiang](https://scholar.google.com/citations?user=Y2MvjeMAAAAJ) and Ke Chen.
+Prior to that, I received my B.Eng. in Software Engineering in 2021 from Zhejiang University of Technology, where I was advised by [Lianghuai Yang](https://www.researchgate.net/profile/Liang-Yang-39).

 ## Research
-I am interested in database systems, data management, and scientific computing.
+I am interested in database systems, data management and scientific computing.
 My current research is focused on [Array DBMS](https://en.wikipedia.org/wiki/Array_DBMS) and Computing-in-Memory (CIM) architecture, especially on improving query execution performance on emerging hardware.

 ## News
-- 2021.09 Joining the ZJU Database Group at [ZJU Database and Data Intelligence Lab](https://dilab-zju.github.io/) as a PhD student in Fall ‘21.
+- 2021.09 Joining the ZJU Database Group at [Database and Data Intelligence Lab](https://dilab-zju.github.io/) as a PhD student in Fall ‘21.

 ## Experiences